PeterPerhac/cheat-sheets/study-notes/general-scala-notes.md

 }
 ```

+a self type is an assumed type for this whenever this is mentioned within the class.
+a self type specifies the requirements on any concrete class the trait is mixed into.

-Self type of a trait is the **assumed** type of `this`, the receiver, to be used within the trait. **Any concrete class that mixes in the trait must ensure that its type conforms to the trait's self type.** The most common use of self types is for dividing a large class into several traits.
+Any concrete class that mixes in the trait must ensure that its type conforms to the trait's self type.
+The most common use of self types is for dividing a large class into several traits.